By Tracy Brighten

 New study shows African grey parrot plummets by 90% in Ghana

-According to new research published in the avian science journal Ibis, this sociable bird, once seen in flocks of 2,000 in Ghana in the 1970s, has been clipped to flocks that only just make double figures.
+According to research published in the avian science journal Ibis, this sociable bird, once seen in flocks of 2,000 in Ghana in the 1970s, has been clipped to flocks that only just make double figures.

 Despite anecdotal evidence of fewer sightings, no scientific research has previously been carried out to provide quantitative data on population changes in any country in the African grey parrot’s range: from Cote d’Ivoire and Ghana in West Africa, through Nigeria, Cameroon, and the Democratic Republic of the Congo in Central Africa, and eastwards to Uganda and Western Kenya.